tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 ###

 The MAC at present implements the unslotted CSMA/CA variant, without beaconing.

+The implemented MAC is similar to Contiki's NullMAC, i.e., a MAC without sleep features.
+The radio is assiumed to be always active (receiving or transmitting).
+Moreover, frame reception is disabled while performing the CCA.

 The main API supported is the data transfer API (McpsDataRequest/Indication/Confirm).
 CSMA/CA according to Stc 802.15.4-2006, section 7.5.1.4 is supported.
 Frame reception and rejection